Tolian500/discord-rsi-bot/README.md

 This project is an RSI (Relative Strength Index) Discord bot that sends notifications to a specified Discord channel when certain RSI conditions are met.
 The bot is built using Python and runs inside a Docker container.

-Feel fre to join testing discord chanel with the resaults: https://discord.gg/8xRdzRV2
+Feel free to join testing discord chanel with the resaults: https://discord.gg/8xRdzRV2

 ## Features